pgRouting/pgrouting/src/allpairs/doc/pgr_floydWarshall.rst

   - Returns the sum of the costs of the shortest path for each pair of nodes in the graph.
   - Process is done only on edges with positive costs.
-  - Boost returns a :math:`V \times V` matrix, where the infinity values. represent the distance between vertices for which there is no path.
+  - Boost returns a :math:`V \times V` matrix, where the infinity values.
+    Represent the distance between vertices for which there is no path.

     - We return only the non infinity values in form of a set of `(start_vid, end_vid, agg_cost)`.

   - Let be the case the values returned are stored in a table, so the unique index would be the pair:
     `(start_vid, end_vid)`.

-  - For the undirected graph, the results are symetric.
+  - For the undirected graph, the results are symmetric.

     - The  `agg_cost` of `(u, v)` is the same as for `(v, u)`.